Pour ces informations en français, s'il vous plaît cliquez ici.

 Teresa is an approved adoption practitioner and a social worker with over 20 years experience.
 She provides supportive counseling for adopted youth and parents and assisted families in locating and accessing mental health services.
 She is an experienced PRIDE trainer and is a trainer of foster parents.
 She is also an adoptive parent.

-Barbara is a mental health professional at Vanier Children’s Services and in private practice.
+Barbara is a mental health professional in private practice.
 She is a child and family therapist specializing in play therapy and provides individual, family and group services to diverse populations.
-She is also a member of the Early Years Team at Vanier.
+She is also a sexual assault counsellor at ANOVA where she provides clinical counselling and supervision.
 Barbara trains and instructs professionals in various forms of therapy.
 Barbara brings her own personal experience as an adopted person to her work.

 Loralin Tansley, MSW, Brantford